lafvintech/Super-Starter-Kit-for-ESP32-S3-WROOM/docs/source/2.Python_Tutorial/16_servo.rst

 Move the program folder “Super_Starter_Kit_for_ESP32_S3/Python/Python_C odes” to disk(D) in advance with the path of “D:/Micropython_Codes”.

-Open “Thonny”, click “This computer” >> “D:” >> “Micropython_Codes” >> “16.2_Servo_K
+Open “Thonny”, click :file:`This computer/D:/Micropython_Codes/16.2_Servo_Knop`.
-nop”.
 Select “myservo.py”, right click your mouse to select “Upload to /”, wait for “myservo.py” to be uploaded to ESP32S3 and then double click “Servo_Knop.py”.

 **16.2_Servo_Knop**